 It's hard to escape the rain if you plan a vacation to Indonesia in March.
-Precipitation is all but guaranteed on most islands, and it's particularly bad in the southern central region around Nusa Tenggara, Lombok, and Flores.
+Precipitation is all but guaranteed on most islands, and it's particularly heavy in the southern central region around Nusa Tenggara, Lombok, and Flores.
 That said, the storms don't last all day.
 Typically, they roll in for a few hours, shutting things down for a bit, and then clearing up to sunny, blue skies.
-Meanwhile, the temperatures are hot so when it's not raining so you can enjoy all of the standard tropical vacation activities.
+Meanwhile, the temperatures are hot so when it's not raining you can enjoy all of the standard tropical vacation activities.

 In Bali, temperatures range from about 85°F to 90°F during the day and drop slightly to about 71°F to 77° at night.
 East Java is hotter with daytime temperatures in Lumpur ranging from about 88°F to 97°F, and decreasing to a more consistent 75° in the evenings.
 Sumatra is cooler than both of these islands, averaging around 75°F to 80°F.